 With commissioner Chris Jordan providing a three-month buffer from 1 July 2019, small employers will not need to apply for deferral as long as they start reporting by 30 September 2019.

-Micro employers, specifically those with one to four employees, can choose to report through their registered tax or BAS agent on a quarterly basis until 30 June 2021, but their registered agent must apply for the concession by 30 September 2019.
+Micro employers, specifically those with one to four employees, can choose to report through their registered tax or BAS agent every quarter until 30 June 2021, but their registered agent must apply for the concession by 30 September 2019.

 Closely held payees do not need to report through STP for the 2019–20 financial year.
 They will need to report from 1 July 2020 and will have the option to report quarterly.
 The ATO will need to be notified of closely held payees for the 2020–21 financial year.